David Duke Jr.: Professional career

-Brooklyn Nets (2021–present)
+Brooklyn Nets / Long Island Nets (2021–2023)

 After going undrafted in the 2021 NBA draft, Duke signed with the Brooklyn Nets on August 8, 2021.
-On October 16, his deal was converted to a two-way contract.
-Under the terms of the deal, he split time between the Nets and their NBA G League affiliate, the Long Island Nets.
+He played for the Nets during the 2021 NBA Summer League.
+On October 16, the Nets converted Duke to a two-way contract.
+He subsequently split his time during the 2021–22 season between Brooklyn and their NBA G League affiliate, the Long Island Nets.